Timothy P. Redfield: Career

-In 1838 he was admitted to the bar, and from 1838 to 1848 practiced law in Irasburg, the county seat of Orleans County, just to the south of Coventry.
+In 1838 he was admitted to the bar, and from 1838 to 1848 practiced law in Irasburg, the county seat of Orleans County.
 He represented Irasburg in the Vermont House of Representatives in 1839 and Orleans County in the Vermont Senate in 1848.
 Redfield was the unsuccessful Free Soil party candidate for governor in 1851 and the Democratic party candidate in 1863 and 1864.
 He served on the Vermont State Board of Education from 1860 to 1862.
 From 1870 to 1884 he served on the Vermont Supreme Court.
 William H. Walker was named to succeed him, and in 1884 he was the Democratic candidate for U.S. Senate, losing to Justin Smith Morrill.

 A portrait of Judge Redfield hangs in the Washington County Courthouse in Montpelier.

 Redfield also served on the boards of directors or as an officer of some Vermont organizations.
 He was one of the founding directors of the National Life Insurance Company in 1848 and served on its board for forty years.
 He served the Vermont Mutual Fire Insurance Company (now the Vermont Mutual Insurance Group) as director and as vice-president.
 He was a trustee of Norwich University from 1853 to 1873.

 Redfield died in Chicago, Illinois on March 27, 1888.
 He was buried at Green Mount Cemetery in Montpelier.